kaygaaf/Kayo-DB-manager/README.md

 # Kayo-DB-manager
 Easily manage unlimited bot instances for dreambot through discord.
-The sky is the limit
+The sky is the limit.
+Works especially well when paired with the KayoFlipper script

 FEATURES